chainguard-dev/edu/content/open-source/sigstore/policy-controller/using-policy-controller-to-verify-signed-chainguard-images.md

         url: https://rekor.sigstore.dev
 ```

-The `glob: cgr.dev/chainguard/**` line in combination with the `authorities` section will allow any image in the `cgr.dev/chainguard` image registry that has a [keyless signature](https://docs.sigstore.dev/cosign/keyless/) to be admitted into your cluster.
+The `glob: cgr.dev/chainguard/**` line works in combination with the `authorities` section will allow any image in the `cgr.dev/chainguard` image registry that has a [keyless signature](https://docs.sigstore.dev/cosign/keyless/) to be admitted into your cluster.

+The `- keyless` options instruct the Policy Controller what to check for when it examines the signature on any image from the `cgr.dev/chainguard` registry.
+The specific fields are:

+* `url`: this setting tells the Policy Controller where to find the Certificate Authority (CA) that issued an image signature.
+* `issuer`: the [issuer field](https://github.com/sigstore/fulcio/blob/main/docs/oid-info.md#1361415726411--issuer) contains the URI of the OpenID Connect (OIDC) Identity Provider that digitally signed the identity token.
+* `subject`: the [subject field](https://github.com/sigstore/fulcio/blob/main/docs/certificate-specification.md#issued-certificate) must contain a URI or an email address that identifies where the signed image originated.
+* `ctlog`: this setting tells the Policy Controller which [Certificate Transparency log](/open-source/sigstore/rekor/an-introduction-to-rekor/#transparency-log) to query when it is validating a signature.

 Save the file and then apply the policy: